...

 These versions all share one thing, they let the potato shine.
 Paired with mains like Smothered Chicken and Rice or Creamy Pesto Pasta, each bite feels balanced and thoughtful.

-Serving and Storage Tips of Domino Potatoes
+Serving and Storage Tips of Crispy Garlic Domino Potatoes

 Serving Like a Chef